-Students who withdraw after the first day of class will be refunded on a prorated basis up to 40% of the semester.
+Students who withdraw after the first day of class will be refunded on a prorated basis up to 40% of the semester (degree/conservatory programs) or up to 40% of a program (short-term workshop programs).
 After 40% of the semester is completed there will be no refund.
-The percentage of the program completed is based on the number of days within a semester and the withdrawal date.
-When calculating the number of days in the semester, the weekends are included.
+The percentage of the program completed is based on the number of days within a semester (degree/conservatory programs) or the number of days within a program (short-term workshop programs) and the withdrawal date.
+When calculating the number of days in the semester or short-term workshop program, the weekends are included.